besserwisser/config/nvim/notes.md

 ## Command-Line Mode

 - `C-f>` - Open the command-line window for easier editing of long commands.
 Press `<C-c>` to exit.
+- `/\v` - Start a search with **very magic** mode, where most characters are treated as special regex characters without needing to escape them.

 ### Files & Buffers